Nosfeato/Sound-App/README.md

 - default exports

 All repeatable code should be stored in a "helpers" folder.

-This organisation will insure a clean code where evry Javascript file has its own particular use, allowing a perfect (or near perfect) organisation of the code, as well as optimise its readability.
+This organisation will insure a clean code where every Javascript file has its own particular use, allowing a perfect (or near perfect) organisation of the code, as well as optimise its readability.
 After all we are using React, might as well use it to the maximum of its capabilities.

 ## Projects potential issues/technicalities